5260 N. Palm Avenue

 Fresno, CA 93704

-A. Christopher Duran is Senior Counsel in the Fresno office of Atkinson, Andelson, Loya, Ruud & Romo.
+A. Christopher Duran is a senior counsel in the Fresno office of Atkinson, Andelson, Loya, Ruud & Romo.
 Mr. Duran is a skilled litigator with over 16 years of experience representing both public and private sector clients in education law, labor and employment, and a variety of civil litigation matters.
 He practices primarily in the areas of employee discipline, unfair labor practice, and employment discrimination.

 Mr. Duran has successfully negotiated numerous permanent teacher, classified employee, and classified management dismissals.
 He regularly represents school district clients with grievance arbitrations and unfair labor practice cases, which usually result in favorable settlements or case dismissals.